wvbe/docxml/README.md

 # DOCX Markup Language

 This is a [Deno](https://deno.land) module for making `.docx` files from scratch or from an existing DOCX/DOTX template.
 It will probably be [published for NodeJS soon™ too](https://github.com/wvbe/docxml/issues/8).

+You could use `docxml` to:

+- Create an MS Word file without ever opening MS Word
+- Create a parameterized template file, and render it to DOCX with your data parameters
+- Convert JSON, XML or other data structures to DOCX
+- Parse content from an existing DOCX file
+- Extract style definitions from a DOTX/DOCX file

-`docxml` is designed to be used in vanilla JavaScript using class instances, or using JSX if you're on Deno or want to use a transpiler like Babel:
+`docxml` is designed to be used in vanilla JavaScript using class component instances, or using JSX if you're on Deno or want to use NodeJS and a transpiler like Babel:

 ```ts
 const para = new Paragraph(